jon-brandy/hackthebox/Categories/Machines/Precious/README.md

 ## HINT:
 - NONE
 ## STEPS:
-1. First, let's run nmap to scan all open ports.
+1. First, let's run nmap to check if there are any ports open.

 > RESULT